capactio/capact/docs/faq.md

 1. Kubevela uses declarative API to describe application, its configuration and dependencies.
 Capact is using workflow-based approach.
 We believe that it makes Capact more flexible, especially for day-2 operations.
     For example, with Capact you can create an advanced workflow for doing a backup.
 In the workflow first you pause an application, create volume snapshot, create DB snapshot, copy snapshot to S3 bucket and rotate the previous backups.

 1. Capact has interchangeable dependencies as a built-in feature.
 Dependencies are described using Interfaces.
-You can configure Implementation preferences for any Interface  with [Policies](./policy-configuration.md) to select Implementation based on a Interface while managing applications.
+You can configure Implementation preferences for any Interface  with [Policies](./feature/policy-configuration.md) to select Implementation based on a Interface while managing applications.
 For example, if your application depends on SQL database, for local development, you can prefer to use in-cluster PostgreSQL installed by Helm, but for production environment you prefer managed solution such as AWS RDS.

 ### Helm

 Helm is a package manager for Kubernetes.
 Capact uses [Helm runner](https://github.com/capactio/capact/tree/main/cmd/helm-runner/README.md) to install applications in Kubernetes.
 Capact goes beyond Kubernetes and can deploy and manage diverse workloads like AWS RDS or EC2 instances.
 In a way, Capact extends Helm.

-For example, if you are deploying an application which is using a database you may use RDS PostgreSQL and pass required values to the Helm chart.
-We are doing it in many of our examples.
-See our [Productivity stack installation](./tutorial/productivity-stack-installation/README.md) tutorial for more details.
+Depending on set [Policies](./feature/policy-configuration.md) Capact can use different solutions.
+For example if you are deploying an application which is using a database you may use RDS PostgreSQL and pass required values to the Helm chart or use in-cluster PostgreSQL also installed by Helm.
+We do it in many of our examples.
+See our [Productivity stack installation](./example/productivity-stack-installation/0-intro.md) tutorial for more details.

 ### Operator Framework